 - Once I knew about the babysitter’s baby, she too had served her purpose.
 He changed his phone number so that she couldn’t contact him.
 When she blocked him on Facebook, I asked wasn’t he concerned about his unborn child?
 He had two responses to this whenever I asked.
 The first was no, she needs me more than I need her.
 The second was altogether more chilling.
 His basic opinion was that since I had been taking all manner of supplements since before I even got pregnant, didn’t smoke, and was eating reasonably well, I was growing the mother of all super babies.
 This girl, on the other hand, was “a bit of a mong” who smoked, and he was sure she wasn’t taking the Pregnacare tablets he’d bought her.
 At one point he actually said “oh my god, what have I done, I’m going to have a fucking mong for a child.”
 This girl and her baby were worth less than me and mine, apparently – as long as I played ball.

 - A couple of months before my baby was due, so around this time of year, a friend of his family was nearing the end of her pregnancy.
 I knew he had had a brief relationship with her, and that she was now apparently a lesbian; she was good friends with his sister, who lived next door.
 One of our arguments in my early pregnancy had been about her; he needed to check when we had first got together, because he wasn’t sure whether this girl’s baby was his.
 When I confirmed the date, he said that was a relief; it meant her baby couldn’t be his.
-I felt terribly sorry for this girl; she was covered in stretch marks from her breasts to her knees, and was horribly uncomfortable.
+I felt terribly sorry for this girl; she was having some sort of complication was horribly uncomfortable.
 When she finally went into labour, she was in hospital for several days and lost a lot of blood.
 I went out and bought her some postnatal vitamins for him to give to her as a present – he was into that sort of thing.
 I looked after the children while he went to visit this girl when she finally left hospital.
 When he returned, he sat on the worktop and said “that baby is definitely mine; it looks just like me.”
 I was puzzled: “but you said it couldn’t be yours because of the dates.” his response was typical: “I told you I was still sleeping with her when I started seeing you.
 And she probably lied about the dates any way.”
 I asked what he intended to do about this child that was apparently his.
 His response was that he didn’t want to “spook” her by raising the issue with her; she might disappear and he would never see the child again.
 Instead, he would wait and bide his time.
 I don’t know if this girl ever knew of his spurious claim over her child; I feel guilty for not warning her though.
-She still lives locally.
+I think she still lives locally.

 - I moved into a new flat at a time I thought was two months before S was due.
+I had saved up my holiday at work,s so I began my maternity leave just before I moved.
 Twunty suggested I should live at his house, and go to the flat while he was at work in the day to unpack and sort things out.
 I would get up at 7 every morning, catch the bus to town with him, and unpack boxes at my house until it was time for him to finish work; then I collected him from work and went back to his house, collected the children from school, cooked them tea and did school work with them before going to bed.
 He did none of the above, though he did occasionally collect the children from school or oversee their cooking dinner.

 Good god.....I'm so glad you found the strength to leave that waste of space!!
 What an **** he was!
 Hugs!!
 Kim Carberry recently posted...Five places I want to visit here in Northumberland.